 - Select "Hide";

 After confirming the action, the stories of the selected account will no longer be shown, and the account owner will not know that you have hidden their stories.

 8. How Instagram ranks the list of those who view your stories

 It is a mistake to believe that the users at the very top of the list are "stalkers" and watch all your stories several times.

 Even though there are such claims on the Internet and some Reddit users even arranged experiments to check whether this could be so, it would be extraordinary if Instagram simply showed a list based on one or two factors.
 Moreover, to respect user privacy, Instagram DOES NOT SHOW in stories who, in fact, hangs out the most on your profile, who logs into it every day and watches all your posts and stories.
 In fact, at the very top of the list of views of your stories, you usually see accounts that are interesting TO you, and not those that are interested IN you.

 Product Manager for Instagram Home, Julian Gutman, confirmed in an interview with The Verge that the accounts you see at the very top of your Story Views list are the profiles YOU interact with the most and not the other way around.

 We love Instagram stories because we know precisely who views them.
-It's interesting to find out who looks at your profiles, to find users, and to stalk them!
-Head to our Instagram spy guidebook to know even more!
+It's interesting to find out who looks at your profiles, to find users, and to observe them!
+Head to our Instagram content viewing guidebook to know even more!
 It turns out that secretly viewing other people's stories is as easy as shelling peas!